Which Witch’s Wand Works? is a 2004 carnivalesque picture book in which two sister witches are the stand-ins for children.

 The spells they cast on each other get them into silly positions.
 Eventually one of them inadvertently disappears down the road in the back of a dustcart.
 ‘Rattle jumped on her broomstick and flew out the window in hot pursuit’.
 She unglamorously lands on the windscreen of the dustcart and rescues the cat.

 The big struggle sequence in a picturebook often occupies a large portion of the book and is often paced just as this one is:

 - First incident (witch turns into ‘frog’ – actually a green witch)

 - Second witch is supposed to shrink (but actually blows up into a balloon and flies around)

 - First witch makes her sister disappear (but actually she’s outside clinging to a flagpole)

 - And after those three incidents (note the rule of threes), we have a double spread of multiple incidents, speeding up the pace.
 ‘The witches carried on and the spells flew back and forth.’
-This speeds up the pace and we understand this battle went on for a while.
+This speeds up the pace and we understand this big struggle went on for a while.

 - The worst thing happens overleaf.
 Because we’ve just had an entire sequence of mayhem depicted on the same double spread, this single event occupying a single double spread is emphasised.